Greg Jefferys Hepatitis C blog deals with all the issues associated with hepatitis C

 Nowadays most of my blog posts are inspired by emails I get from folk about their Hepatitis C experiences; having Hep C and the process of getting rid of it…because I have been cured for more than two years now my Hep C experiences are all about helping others access treatment and helping them through the process of the cure.
 One of the biggest issues with Hepatitis C is the development of liver fibrosis/cirrhosis and ultimately liver cancer.

-One of the things that keeps coming up is how well the liver can heal itself once the virus is removed from the equation.
+One of the things that keep coming up is how well the liver can heal itself once the virus is removed from the equation.

 One of the big problems from having Hepatitis C is our liver getting scarred by the Hep C virus.
 This scar tissue leads to fibrosis of the liver and eventually to cirrhosis.
 Fibrosis, the scar tissue, is also where liver cancer, HCC, begins.